hindu-comm/weblogs/manasataramgini/2015/07/2015-07-20_this-time-its-the-big-mans-story-2.md

 ◊◊◊◊◊◊◊

 In the meantime Vrishchika picked up her kid and went to see Lootika at home.
-Settling down on the chair in Lootika’s kitchen she said: “agrajā, I heard the details of the tragic case of Prof. Suryaprakash from Vidrum.
+Settlingdown on the chair in Lootika’skitchen she said: “agrajā, I heard the details of the tragic case of Prof. Suryaprakash from Vidrum.
 He seems to have contracted a disease with several manifestations suggestive of Creutzfeldt–Jakob disease.
 However, they